Digital Nomad Life in Edinburgh, Scotland

 We asked digital nomads and expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Edinburgh involves several steps.
 First, you need to determine your budget.
 This will help you narrow down the areas in the city where you can afford to live.
 Edinburgh is divided into different areas, each with its own unique character and price range.
 Next, decide on the type of accommodation you want.
 This could be a flat, a house, a room in a shared house, or student accommodation.
 Once you have a clear idea of what you're looking for, start your search.
 There are several online platforms where you can find listings for rental properties in Edinburgh.
 These include Rightmove, Zoopla, and Citylets.
 You can also use a letting agent to help you find a place.
 They can provide you with a list of available properties that match your criteria.
 However, keep in mind that using a letting agent may involve additional fees.
 When you find a property you're interested in, arrange a viewing.
 This will give you a chance to see the property in person and ask any questions you may have.
 If you decide to proceed with a property, you'll need to fill out an application and provide references.
 You'll also need to pay a deposit and the first month's rent upfront.
 Finally, before you move in, make sure to check the inventory and condition of the property.
 This will help you avoid any disputes with the landlord at the end of your tenancy.
-Remember, finding a place to live can take time, so start your search well in advance of when you plan to move," explained one expat living in Edinburgh, Scotland.
+Remember, finding a place to live can take time, so start your search well in advance of when you plan to move," remarked one member in Edinburgh.

 What do I need to know before moving to Edinburgh?